 - a.
-Approximately 21 acres of East A Resource Land, 20 acres of which are within the Applicant's proposed URA expansion site, are not serviceable by Zone 1 of the City's water system. - b.
+Approximately 20 acres of East A Resource Land, 20 acres of which are within the Applicant's proposed URA expansion site, are not serviceable by Zone 1 of the City's water system.
+(See Map below for 300-foot contour delineation between Zone 1 and Zone 2) - b.
 The information provided does describe two approaches to provide water service to these areas of East A resources lands not serviceable by Zone 1. - c.
-What is not described is if any sub areas within the other Resource Lands evaluated might also have areas that could be served in a similar manner that might also be

-- considered reasonably serviceable by the Applicant's methodology. - d.
+What is not described is if any sub areas within the other Resource Lands evaluated might also have areas that could be served in a similar manner that might also be considered reasonably serviceable by the Applicant's methodology. - d.
 The two approaches described for providing water service to the 20 acres of East A Resource Land within the Applicant's proposed URA expansion site not serviceable by Zone 1 are: - e.
-Construction of a local Zone 2 within the Applicant's proposed URA expansion site. - f.
-Extension of the City's Zone 3 service area.

-Neither of the approaches described are consistent with the current City of Newberg Water Master Plan.
+Construction of a local Zone 2 within the Applicant's proposed URA expansion site - f.
+Extension of the City's Zone 3 service area. - Neither of the approaches described are consistent with the current City of Newberg Water Master Plan. - g.

-- g.
 It is not recommended to create additional local Zone 2 water service areas or water pump stations. - h.
 The planned Zone 3 water service area is not located in proximity to the Applicant's proposed URA expansion site. - i.
 The Newberg Engineering Division recommends that the 20 acres of East A Resource Land within the Applicant's proposed URA expansion site not serviceable by Zone 1 of the City's water system be removed from consideration for inclusion in the Applicant's proposed URA expansion site.

+The City Council discussed the issue of Zone 1 and Zone 2 water serviceability on June 5, 2023 concluding the area of East A resource land above Zone 1 of the City's water system is acceptable provided that the cost of any water booster pump station is the responsibility of the developer of the land.
+Additionally, NUAMC noted that retaining these lands within the proposed URA expansion site allows the lands to be used for other uses necessary for efficient urbanization, such as parks, open space, and recreational opportunities, as well as public street connections that can allow for more efficient development within the remainder of the URA expansion site.
+(See Map above for 300-foot contour delineation between Zone 1 and Zone 2).
+Staff was directed to amend the findings per their direction to include the Zone 2 water area for inclusion into the Urban Reserve Area.

-The Goal is not met for water but can be met for wastewater and stormwater.
+The Goal is met for water, wastewater and stormwater.